andrekubotsu/pwa-react-dio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project was made at DIO's Localiza Labs Bootcamp.
 The main goal was to understand better the PWA (Progressive Web Application).
+This is project is using ESlint and Prettier.

 ## Dependencies

 - react-router-dom: ^5.3.0;
 - antd: ^4.16.13";

 ## Available Scripts